Click the image to take our pledge to move Connecticut to 100% clean energy by 2050 or sooner!

 One specific bio-power technology is Anaerobic Digestion, which uses microorganisms to breaks down biodegradable materials in the absence of oxygen to create biogas.
 The biogas is then used as fuel for electricity and heat production and can be used in a Combined Heat and Power unit to produce both heat and power.

-There is also significant interest in fixing the way residential solar customers are compensated for the energy they produce.
+In 2019, lawmakers also took steps to fix an attack on residential solar that passed in 2018.
 Under the policy known as net-metering, customers can sell back their excess energy to the grid at competitive rates.
 In 2018, the General Assembly passed an attack on net-metering that would devastate our growing solar industry, cost jobs, and discourage ratepayers from transitioning to solar.
+Gov. Lamont signed Public Act 19-35 into law in June, which includes a temporary fix for net-metering.

 The cleanest energy is the energy we don't use.
 CTLCV remains firmly committed to restoring the Energy Efficiency Funds that were raided last year.
 The second diversion of $54 million is scheduled for June.
 CTLCV is working with lawmakers to stop that raid before it can go through.